chicio/RangeUISlider/README.md

 **Manual installation**

-To manually install `RangeUISlider` simply drag and drop all the file contained in the <a href="https://github.com/chicio/RangeUISlider/tree/master/Source">Source</a> folder inside your project.
+To manually install `RangeUISlider` simply drag and drop all the file contained in the [Source](https://github.com/chicio/RangeUISlider/tree/master/Source) folder inside your project.

 **Framework**